aalto-ai/demogen/README.md

 To generate data similar to DemoGen, there are a few steps to be follows.

 First, you need to train a regular encoder-decoder Transformer on the gSCAN baseline data.
-We suggest using seed 6.
+We used seed 5

     python scripts/train_transformer.py \
     --train-demonstrations data/baseline \
     --valid-demonstrations-directory data/baseline \
     --dictionary data/baseline/dictionary.pb \
-    --seed 6 \
+    --seed 5 \
     --train-batch-size 128 \
     --iterations 300000 \
     --version 100 \